Sahilrajdhawan/Weather-App_Using_Js/README.md

-Script of the prokject is included in HTML file
+Script of the project is included in HTML file